Horgix/click-count-infra/doc/src/howto.md

-# 4 steps to rule them all
+# 5 steps to rule them all

-Ideally, you should be able to have the infrastructure to start building in 5min, and totally built after 20min (15min for Ansible to run everything)
+Ideally, you should be able to have the infrastructure to start building in 15min (including 10min of Docker building), and totally built after 20min (15min for Ansible to run everything).

 - Make sure to have your AWS key in `~/.ssh/ansible-click-count.pem`
 - `source ./init_credentials.sh` or export the environment variables by hand